 Some parties will not feel confident entering mediation without receiving experienced feedback as to what a reasonable settlement might look like.
 It may be helpful to consult a family law attorney who will be able to realistically manage their expectations, which can lend itself to a smoother process.

-What Does It Take to Succeed in Mediation?
+What Does It Take to Succeed in Mediation in new york?

 You must be able to engage each other on a roughly equal basis, have the capacity both to agree with each other and to disagree with each other, and feel that your emotional state is such that you are up to the task of negotiating for yourself.
 For those who do not meet these “tests,” collaborative divorce or negotiation may be the more appropriate process choice.